tfili/keypad-card/README.md

 ## Installation

+### Prerequisites

+Install [lovelace-card-tools](https://github.com/thomasloven/lovelace-card-tools) first or this card will not work.

 ### Step 1

 Install `keypad-card` by copying `keypad-card.js` from this repo to `<config directory>/www/keypad-card/` on your Home Assistant instance.